keisyd/java-microservices-sample/README.md

 ```

+Now that we have the basement of the solution we're implementing, we can start testing over to see how it performs.

 # Dependency Inversion

 We are going to provide the class logic to the adapters from in injection on the interface using Spring Boot